Almost sure invariance principle for dynamical systems by spectral methods: Probabilistic tools

-The following lemma, also known as the Berkes-Philipp lemma, is Lemma A.1 of \cite{berkes_philipp}.
-It makes precise and justifies the intuition that, given a coupling between two random variables $Z_1$ and $Z_2$, and a coupling between $Z_2$ and another random variable $Z_3$, then it is possible to ensure that those couplings live on the same probability space, giving a coupling between $Z_1$, $Z_2$ and $Z_3$. \begin{lem} Let $E_i$, $i=1,2,3$, be separable Banach spaces.
-Let $F$ be a distribution on $E_1\times E_2$, and let $G$ be a distribution on $E_2 \times E_3$ such that the second marginal of $F$ equals the first marginal of $G$.
-Then there exist a probability space and three random variables $Z_1,Z_2,Z_3$ defined on this space, such that the joint distribution of $Z_1$ and $Z_2$ is $F$, and the joint distribution of $Z_2$ and $Z_3$ is $G$. \end{lem}
+The following lemma, also known as the Berkes--Philipp lemma, is Lemma A.1 of Berkes and Philipp \cite{berkesphilipp}.
+It makes precise and justifies the intuition that, given a coupling between two random variables $Z_1$ and $Z_2$, and a coupling between $Z_2$ and another random variable $Z_3$, it is possible to ensure that those couplings live on the same probability space, giving a coupling between $Z_1$, $Z_2$ and $Z_3$. \begin{lem} Let $E_i$, $i=1,2,3$, be separable Banach spaces.
+Let $F$ be a distribution on $E_1\times E_2$ and let $G$ be a distribution on $E_2 \times E_3$ such that the second marginal of $F$ equals the first marginal of $G$.
+There then exist a probability space and three random variables $Z_1,Z_2,Z_3$ defined on this space such that the joint distribution of $Z_1$ and $Z_2$ is $F$ and the joint distribution of $Z_2$ and $Z_3$ is $G$. \end{lem}

-As a typical application of this lemma, assume that two processes $(X_1,\dots,X_n)$ and $(Y_1,\dots,Y_n)$ are given, and that a good coupling exists between variables $X$ and $Y$ distributed respectively like $\sum X_i$ and $\sum Y_i$.
-Then there exists a coupling between $(X_1,\dots,X_n)$ and $(Y_1,\dots, Y_n)$ realizing this coupling between $\sum X_i$ and $\sum Y_i$ : it is sufficient to build simultaneously \begin{itemize} \item the trivial coupling between $(X_1,\dots,X_n)$ and $X$ such that $X=\sum X_i$ almost surely. \item the given coupling between $X$ and $Y$. \item the trivial coupling between $Y$ and $(Y_1,\dots,Y_n)$ such that $Y=\sum Y_i$ almost surely. \end{itemize} This kind of arguments will be used several times later on, without further details.
+As an application of this lemma, assume that two processes $(X_1,\ldots,X_n)$ and $(Y_1,\ldots,Y_n)$ are given and that a good coupling exists between variables $X$ and $Y$ distributed, respectively, like $\sum X_i$ and $\sum Y_i$.
+There then exists a coupling between $(X_1,\ldots,X_n)$ and $(Y_1,\ldots, Y_n)$ which realizes this coupling between $\sum X_i$ and $\sum Y_i$.
+It is sufficient to build, simultaneously: \begin{itemize} \item the trivial coupling between $(X_1,\ldots,X_n)$ and $X$ such that $X=\sum X_i$ almost surely; \item the given coupling between $X$ and $Y$; \item the trivial coupling between $Y$ and $(Y_1,\ldots,Y_n)$ such that $Y=\sum Y_i$ almost surely. \end{itemize} This kind of argument will be used several times below, without further details.